Have we grown up to the opportunities or are vulnerable to technology?

 NV Verizon Belgium Luxembourg SA operates as a subsidiary of Verizon Communications Inc. They identify your company’s vulnerabilities and design a cybersecurity strategy that addresses them.

 Verizon provides holistic protection against today’s security issues: cyberattacks on digital networks and corporate assets.
 Their intelligence-driven security helps you prepare, recognise, and respond to breaches quickly.
 Verizon IoT Security Credentialing integrates leading-edge security into IoT on three levels: an over-the-top layer of security, authentication, and encryption.

 Conostix provides you with excellent security and system services in Luxembourg.
 Their engineers provide high-level quality with a security-driven mind.
-Their mission is to leverage your existing infrastructure and assist you in efficient security management.
+The company’s mission is to leverage your existing infrastructure and assist you with efficient security management.

 Conostix has large expertise in complex security-oriented projects.
 They deliver high-level security management consultancy to improve your enterprise-wide security strategy.
 The company’s strategy is oriented towards product development in a niche of the security market: centralised security management.

 Conostix has designed and developed the IPFC technology to keep control over a wide and disparate IT infrastructure by collecting all events happening in that infrastructure, enabling a correlation of information on which appropriate actions can be taken.
 The IPFC technology allows a fast deployment in any existing infrastructure and allows to evolve at a reduced cost, independently of any security vendor or manufacturer.

 DXC is an end-to-end IT services company.
 In terms of cybersecurity, DXC offers intelligent security operations, identity and access management, data protection and privacy, security risk management and infrastructure and end-point security.